devenes/ansible-orchestration/README.md

-# ansible-orchestration-w-terraform
+# Ansible Orchestration with Terraform and Bash

-ansible orchestration with terraform
+Files include lecture notes and application files kept in the cloud academy.